petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/public-pages-experience/demo-home-page.md

 ![Masterclass site initializer home page.](./demo-home-page/images/02.png)

 In this module the Masterclass template is being used.
 For the best learning experience create a new site based using Masterclass and use this to follow along.
-If not using Masterclass, just be sure to use a demo with a similarly rich engaging home page, with different types of content and capabilities.
+If not using Masterclass, be sure to use a demo with a similarly rich engaging home page, with different types of content and capabilities.

 The pre-login home page provides an opportunity to talk about some of Liferay’s features: